paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

   * Schedule another wakeup based on `next_wakeup`

 #### `next_wakeup(approval_entry, candidate_entry)`:
+  * If the `approval_entry` is approved, this doesn't need to be woken up again.
   * Return the earlier of our next no-show timeout or the tranche of our assignment, if not yet triggered
   * Our next no-show timeout is computed by finding the earliest-received assignment within `n_tranches` for which we have not received an approval and adding `to_ticks(session_info.no_show_slots)` to it.